 Happy February to everyone getting ready to PASS their ASWB social work licensing exams.
-Today we are covering a topic (including a FREE practice question) that we can say with near certainty will show up on your LCSW and LMSW exams: Danger to Others.
+Today we are covering a topic (including a FREE aswb practice exam question) that we can say with near certainty will show up on your LCSW and LMSW exams: Danger to Others.

 Danger to Others

-As social workers, we not only have a responsibility to honor our client’s self determination, but also to protect society (hence why we are mandated reporters for children, the elderly, and dependent adults and why we have a duty to warn).
+As social workers, we not only have a responsibility to honor our client’s self-determination, but also to protect society (hence why we are mandated reporters for children, the elderly, and dependent adults and why we have a duty to warn).
 Here are a few helpful pieces of information you want to keep in mind about danger to others before we jump into this week’s practice question:

 When to Report/Not Report Threats of Violence

 - If a client makes a threat of serious physical violence towards an identifiable person, we have a duty to warn that person and notify proper authorities.

 - If a client makes a vague statement (for example, “I’m just so mad at my boss, I could kill him” or “I’ll show him a thing or two!"), we FIRST want to clarify what they mean by these statements.
 Sometimes our clients are blowing off steam with no real intent to harm anyone, so we always want to explore whether there is an actual threat of violence before jumping to action.

 - We do not have a duty to warn if a client threatens violence against an object or property (for example, if someone threatens to smash the windows out of someone's car, we do not report this).

 - There must be an identifiable victim in order for us to have a duty to warn.
 If we don’t know who to warn, then there is no way to warn them (we of course want to do our best to obtain this information from our client).